 - Corporate Governance

-Raytheon participates in the U.S. political process to ensure that the Company's interests as a leading member of the aerospace and defense industry, and as a large employer, are appropriately represented.
-The Company maintains a detailed oversight process to make certain that political contributions and lobbying expenditures are made in a legal, ethical, and transparent manner.
+Raytheon participates in the U.S. political process to ensure that the Company's interests as a leading member of the aerospace and defense industry, and as a significant employer and taxpayer, are appropriately represented.
+The Company maintains detailed policies and oversight procedures to ensure that political contributions and lobbying expenditures are made in a legal, ethical, and transparent manner.
 In all such activities, Raytheon complies with all relevant laws and regulations and adheres to the highest standards of ethical conduct consistent with its Code of Conduct.

 Raytheon Political Action Committee